bigbarkus/Dietrics/README.md

 # Dietrics
-Application to track nutritional facts on foods.
+Application to track nutritional facts on foods based on biological profile. *sourced from FDA standards

 ### Sign-up